 Show 29 – FuturePRoof Edition Two Book Launch

-For this show, Russell Goldsmith interviewed a few of the chapter authors, but started by chatting initially to Sarah, who explained that the first edition of the book had achieved more than 2500 downloads and sales, hence why she was convinced that there was clearly an appetite for her to publish a second book within a year.
+Russell Goldsmith interviewed a few of the chapter authors, but spoke initially to Sarah, who explained that the first edition of the book had achieved more than 2500 downloads and sales, which is why she was convinced that there was an appetite for a second book.

-As with the first edition, this new book’s authors were crowdsourced and covers a wide range of topics that are of importance to the PR industry.
+As with the first edition, this new book’s authors were crowdsourced and covers a wide range of topics that are of importance to the Public Relations industry.

 Chapter 19 – Audience Led Communications (7:56)

 The first of the chapter authors Russell spoke to was Sarah Clark, Head of Communications Insight at the Department of Health.
-Sarah wrote Chapter 19 together with Jim Macnamara, Professor of Public Communication at the University of Technology in Sydney and their chapter title is ‘A listening and insightful future: Changing PR Practice to Deliver Audience Led Communications’.
+Sarah wrote Chapter 19 together with Jim Macnamara, Professor of Public Communication at the University of Technology in Sydney.
+Their chapter title is ‘A listening and insightful future: Changing PR Practice to Deliver Audience Led Communications’.

 Sarah explained that the subject she had written about was about developing communications around how consumers see themselves, so thinking about the consumer needs and how to then use those in an innovative way.